sandrolubis/IVKE_Budget/README.md

 If the corresponding model or reanalysis tendency variables are available, these terms can instead be calculated explicitly following **Eq.
 (10) of Ong and Yang (2024)**.

-***NOTE***
+***NOTE***:

-If you wish to calculate the “other” dissipation and physical tendency terms explicitly, see the example provided in the test_MERRA2 directory.
-This example uses MERRA-2 tendency fields to diagnose additional VKE/IVKE budget terms associated with processes such as turbulence, moist convection, gravity-wave drag, and other parameterized tendencies.
+**If you wish to calculate the “other” dissipation and physical tendency terms explicitly, see the example provided in the test_MERRA2 directory.
+This example uses MERRA-2 tendency fields to diagnose additional VKE/IVKE budget terms associated with processes such as turbulence, moist convection, gravity-wave drag, and other parameterized tendencies.**

 ---